olcf/olcf-user-docs/connecting/index.rst

 training system) require two-factor authentication.
 This means you will need an OLCF-provided RSA SecurID fob to log into any of the systems.

+For Windows clients, `PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>`_ and `MobaXterm <https://mobaxterm.mobatek.net/>`_ can also be used to provide ssh capability.
+Recent updates to Windows 10 have added built-in support for ssh.
+If it is not installed on your version of Windows, please refer to Microsoft’s documentation on OpenSSH.

 *****************************
 Activating a new SecurID fob
 *****************************